 (4) Motorcycle Officer.
-Any such employee assigned to work as a motorcycle officer shall be compensated at the rate of \$.55 per hour, plus overtime rates where applicable, for all time actually worked as a motorcycle officer.
+Effective January 6, 2005, any such employee assigned to work as a motorcycle officer shall be compensated at the rate of \$1.25 per hour, plus overtime rates where applicable, for all time actually worked as a motorcycle officer.
 This differential does not apply to vacation, sick leave, Workers' Compensation leave or holiday pay.